rubuslab/depot_tools/README.md

   [repo](https://source.android.com/source/using-repo.html) or [git
   submodules](https://git-scm.com/docs/git-submodule), except that it support OS-specific rules, e.g. do not checkout Windows only dependencies when checking out for Android.
-Use `gclient help` for more details and [README.gclient.md](README.gclient.md).
+Use `gclient help` for more details and sasdf [README.gclient.md](README.gclient.md).
 - `git cl`: A code review tool to interact with Rietveld or Gerrit.
 Use `git cl help` for more details and [README.git-cl.md](README.git-cl.md).